vcstkv/ORB_SLAM2-PythonBindings/README.md

     get_current_points //return a list with a tuple pair ((world position),(2d keypoints))
 ```

-## problem with boots and python-35

-this [issue](https://github.com/jskinn/ORB_SLAM2-PythonBindings/issues/3) on the original repo show how fix it
+## update for the usage with python 3.8

 # ORB_SLAM2-PythonBindings